Anthony-Massaad/Elevator-Simulator/README.md

 2. Navigate the eclipse IDE.
 3. Navigate the File menu.
 4. Open the `Open Project from File System..` option.
-5. Select the root folder for the project `Group2_SYSC3303`.
+5. Select the root folder for the project `Elevator-Simulator`.
 6. Click the `Finish button`.
 7. Select the project folder.